Community Fridge Investment Fund

-The Community Fridge Investment Fund, a fantastic collaboration with Co-op, offers an opportunity to access up to £7,000 in funding to fuel your initiatives and drive your social and environmental impact goals!
+The Community Fridge Investment Fund was a fantastic collaboration with Co-op which offered an opportunity for groups to access £5,000 in funding to fuel initiatives and drive social and environmental impact goals.

 The focus of this funding is to improve the longevity, self-sufficiency and social/ environmental impact of your community fridge.
-Applications might include:
+Applications included:

 -